The Parish of Wye with Hinxhill is situated in an area of outstanding natural beauty between the towns of Ashford and Canterbury in Kent.

 ….. search for application 00195, or write to - Planning and Development, Application 14/00195/AS, Ashford Borough Council, Civic Centre, Tannery Lane, Ashford, Kent TN231PL

 Several clear objections have already been received from people living in Little Chequers who are very concerned about traffic increase, parking issues and disruption during building.
-The Parish Council will be sending in a very detailed report to back up its objection that is based on three main reasons:
+The Parish Council has now sent in a detailed report objecting to the development as follows

-We hope that you will be able to find time to have a good look at the plans for Luckley Field and send in your comments, whether objections or support to ABC.
-(29/03/2014)
+We hope that you will be able to find time to have a good look at the plans for Luckley Field and send in your own comments, whether objections or support, to ABC.
+(24/04/2014)

 If you wish to receive our newsletters electronically please contact our Clerk Linda Hedley –all she needs is your email address.